voxpupuli/puppet-icinga2/README.md

 ##### `pki`
 Provides multiple sources for the certificate and key.

-* `puppet` Copies the key, cert and CA cert from the Puppet ssl directory to the Icinga pki directory.
+* `puppet` Copies the key, cert and CA cert from the Puppet ssl directory to the Icinga cert directory.
-  * Linux: `/etc/icinga2/pki`
+  * Linux: `/var/lib/icinga2/certs`
-  * Windows: `C:/ProgramData/icinga2/etc/icinga2/pki`
+  * Windows: `C:/ProgramData/icinga2/var/lib/icinga2/certs`
 * `icinga2` Uses the icinga2 CLI to generate a Certificate and Key The ticket is generated on the Puppet master by using the configured 'ticket_salt' in a custom function.
 * `none` Does nothing and you either have to manage the files yourself as file resources or use the `ssl_key`, `ssl_cert`, `ssl_ca` parameters.